 Humanist ceremony in Scotland

-Humanist ceremonies can be a great way to tie the knot as they can be personally tailored and offer many symbolic gestures such as hand-fasting, wedding band warming or drinking from a Quaich.
+Humanist ceremonies can be one of the best ways to tie the knot as they can be personally tailored and offer many symbolic gestures such as hand-fasting, wedding band warming or drinking from a Quaich.
 If you’re eloping outdoors then a Humanist celebrant might be the way to go for you as they’re always ready for a hike and are really experienced in many types of outdoor weather conditions.

 I’ve worked with a lot of amazing Humanist celebrants over the years, all around Scotland and I’d be more than happy to recommend some for you.
 Most celebrants will be happy to share their knowledge and experience on how to elope in Scotland as well.

-Now it’s time for a little bit of paperwork but don’t worry, it’s actually really quite straightforward.
+Now it’s time for a little bit of paperwork but don’t worry, it’s actually pretty straightforward.
 To acquire your marriage schedule you’ll both need to fill in the ‘Marriage Notice Form’, otherwise known as the ‘M10’.

 A small fee must be submitted along with the form within the 3 month period before your wedding date and no later than 29 days before the wedding date.

 You’ll also need to include your birth or adoptions certificate, passport and evidence of address/residence.

 The marriage schedule can be collected in person up to 7 days before your wedding date from the register local to your wedding location.

 You’ll need to be in touch with your celebrant during this process and celebrants have done this many times so they’ll usually be happy to assist you with this whole process.

 After your wedding ceremony you have 3 days to submit your marriage schedule to the registrar office.

 If you would like to legally marry in Scotland you’ll just need 2 witnesses over the age of 16.
-If you are travelling to Scotland alone, I am always honoured to be a witness for my couples and I can recommend a list of celebrants that are able to bring a 2nd witness with them for a small fee.
+If you are travelling to be eloping in Scotland alone, I am always honoured to be a witness for my couples.
+I can recommend a list of celebrants that are able to bring a 2nd witness with them for a small fee.
 Too easy!